grapheneX/grapheneX/README.md

 Additionally, it's possible to add, edit or remove modules and namespaces.
 Also, the hardening operation can be automated with the presets that contain a list of modules.

-Currently, grapheneX support the hardening sections below.
+Currently, grapheneX supports the hardening sections below.
 Each of these namespaces contains more than one module.

 • Firewall
 • User